Ugh, a stomach ache! It’s hard to think about anything else when your stomach is giving you problems.

 In short, yes, massages can be helpful with digestion.
 Creating digestion rubs with any of the oils mentioned above, combined with a carrier oil to create a rub, is where you want to start.

-The Essential Life Book also suggests rubbing the oils on the feet.
-Start with the slimmest part of your foot, typically around the area right below the arch, is the best place to concentrate on when massaging for digestion .
+Some people also suggest rubbing the oils on the feet.
+Starting with the slimmest part of your foot, typically around the area right below the arch, which is the best place to concentrate on when massaging for digestion.

 DIY Home Remedy for Constipation